 If the magistrates agree that the unpaid charge is correct and payable they will grant a liability order against you for non-payment.

 If you cannot pay the balance in full after the liability order has been granted

 All recovery documents that we send advise you to contact us if you cannot pay the outstanding balance, including costs, in full.
 If you cannot do this, talk to us immediately and we will consider making a final arrangement with you.
 This arrangement will need to be backed up with your employment details and/or benefits details.
 We have a debt policy to help anyone in this position.

 What happens next?

-Our next action will be one of three things:
+If you do not pay in full or maintain the final payment arrangement, our next action will be one of three things: